Inner page banner image that shows 4 light blue waves on top of one another

 4. Implement Proper Loading Techniques

-Though you may feel like commercial laundry equipment should be able to handle any sort of load, continually overloading machines will likely cause problems for your systems down the road.
+Though you may feel like commercial laundry equipment should be able to handle any size load, continually overloading machines will likely cause problems for your systems down the road.
 Ensure machine users do not overload washing machines by providing appropriate signage and training your staff on proper loading techniques.

 Certain types of clothes and bedding should also receive different treatment — large comforters, quilts and blankets should go in separate washers and dryers to prevent overworking the machines.
-While it may seem like doing small loads will decrease efficiency, dividing laundry will keep machines working for longer, making it a more efficient long-term solution.
+While it may seem like doing small loads will decrease efficiency, dividing laundry will keep machines working longer, making it a more efficient strategy in the long run.

 5. Use Cold Water

 Hot water is not always necessary to get your loads clean.
-Choosing the right detergent for the type of materials you are washing, along with the appropriate wash cycle, is more important than the water temperature.
-Using cold water for your wash cycles reduces your heating costs and preserves energy.
+Choosing the best detergent for the type of materials you are washing — along with the appropriate wash cycle — is more important than the water temperature.
+Using cold water for your wash cycles reduces heating costs and preserves energy.

-Consistently using cold water in your laundry room can make a big difference in your electricity costs.
+Consistently using cold water in your laundry room can significantly affect electricity costs.
 As a bonus, cold water may also reduce fading and shrinking and help clothes last longer.

 6. Measure Detergent

-While over-measuring laundry detergent or softener may not have a huge impact on each load, it can cause issues over time.
-Using more detergent than is necessary can actually have a negative impact on clothes — when a cycle produces too many suds, the clothes don’t rub against each other, which helps eliminate the dirt and grime.
+While over-measuring laundry detergent or softener may not significantly impact each load, it can cause issues over time.
+Using more detergent than is necessary can hurt clothes.
+When a cycle produces too many suds, the clothes don’t rub against each other, which helps eliminate the dirt and grime.

 7. Decrease Energy Expenditure